erukami/decked_out_2_maintenance/README.md

     - Refilled Treasure and Ember droppers
     - Refilled TNT dispenser
     - Cleared The Burning Dark key chest

+- Issue not fixed
+    - There are droppers on the middle level that do not have note blocks to indicate something was dropped.
+This is due to ceiling design and close proximity to the top level's hall (1 block above the droppers).
+Fixing this would require a major redstone or change to the positioning of the droppers and is outside this project's scope.

 ### Level 4